 You can also gut check your budget to see if you have any big expenses coming up.
 If you pay your car insurance every six months, for example, could you use extra cash to get ahead of those payments?

 Your extra money may also come in the form of a graduation gift or a holiday bonus.
-While these are meant to be celebratory gifts, it is still smart to consider all your options before making a thoughtless impulse buy.
+While these are meant to be celebratory gifts, it is still smart to consider all your options before making an impulse buy.

 Go ahead and treat yourself